LEADNorthLLC/fhir-uds-training/module-6/exercise-2/instruction.md

 ## Modifying the DTL Transformation Code

 1. Open up the Patient Resource DTL: **HS.FHIR.DTL.SDA3.vR4.Patient.Patient**.
-This is accessible by going to the System Management Portal -> Interoperability -> Build -> Data Transformations.
+This is accessible by going to the System Management Portal -> Interoperability -> Build -> Data Transformations and clicking Open

 2. Click on **Save As** to copy the **HS.FHIR.DTL.SDA3.vR4.Patient.Patient** class to a new class called: **HS.Local.FHIR.DTL.SDA3.vR4.Patient.Patient**.
 The naming is important here as the FHIR base code will give this custom class precedence over the out-of-the-box transform.